• Skip to primary navigation

 Open Advanced System Properties Using Run Command in Windows

-3. On System Properties screen, switch to Advanced tab and click on the Settings button, located under “Performance” section.
+3. On System Properties screen, switch to Advanced tab and click on Settings button, located under “Performance” section.

 Advanced Performance Settings Option in Windows 10